-UDPR permits would only be required for development projects of a certain size located in one of Tacoma's designated Mixed Use Centers.
-The City's Mixed Use Centers consist of two (2) Regional Growth Centers, eight (8) Crossroads Centers and six (6) Neighborhood Centers.
+UDPR permits would only be required for development projects of a certain size located in one of Tacoma's designated Mixed-Use Centers.
+The City's Mixed-Use Centers consist of two (2) Regional Growth Centers, eight (8) Crossroads Centers and six (6) Neighborhood Centers.
+The applicable centers are listed below and shown on a map in Exhibit A, above.

 Regional Growth Centers Crossroads Centers Neighborhood Centers

-• Downtown Lower Pacific Ave. • 6 th Ave.
+Downtown Lower Pacific Ave. • 6 th Ave.

 Tacoma Mall Lower Portland Ave. • Lincoln

 James Center McKinley

 Point Ruston Narrows

-Tacoma Central • Proctor
+Tacoma Central Proctor

 Upper Pacific Ave.
 South Tacoma Way

 Upper Portland Ave.

 Westgate

 The total building size of the development determines if a UDPR permit is required and developments that exceed an additional, greater size threshold would be subject to review and approval of an Urban Design Board.
 Developments that exceed the lower, baseline building size threshold but are lower than the UDB threshold would be subject to an Administrative review and decision.
-Additionally, these thresholds within Neighborhood Centers would be lower than those of other Mixed Use Centers (Downtown, Tacoma Mall, and Crossroads Centers).
+Additionally, these thresholds within Neighborhood Centers would be lower than those of other Mixed-Use Centers (Downtown, Tacoma Mall, and Crossroads Centers).